NVIDIA

 Create a Telegram bot

 Open Telegram, find @BotFather, send /newbot, and follow the prompts.
-Copy the bot token it gives you.
+Copy the bot token it gives you and paste it into the wizard when you reach the Messaging channels step.

 Step 10